+Every bicircular matroid is a transversal matroid~\cite{matthewsQJMOS28}, and so, every bicircular matroid is a gammoid.
+In this section, we disprove Conjecture~\ref{conj:coline} by showing that its dual statement, Conjecture~\ref{con:posdouble}, does not hold for bicircular matroids.
+To do so, we begin by briefly introducing the class of bicircular matroids.

 A standard reference for graph theory is \cite{bondy2008}.
-In particular, given a graph $G$ subset of edges $I$ we denote by $G[I]$ the subgraph of $G$ induced by $I$.
-That is, $G[I]$ is subgraph of $G$ with edge set $I$ and no isolated vertices.
+In particular, given a graph $G$ and a subset of edges $I$ we denote by $G[I]$ the subgraph of $G$ induced by $I$.
+That is, $G[I]$ is the subgraph of $G$ with edge set $I$ and no isolated vertices.

 Let $G$ be a (not necessarily simple) graph with vertex set $V$ and edge set $E$.
 The \textit{bicircular matroid} of $G$ is the matroid $B(G)$ with base set $E$ whose independent sets are the edge sets $I\subseteq E$ such that $G[I]$ contains at most one cycle in every connected component.
 Equivalently, the circuits of $B(G)$ are the edge sets of subgraphs which are subdivisions of one of the graphs: two loops on the same vertex, two loops joined by an edge, or three parallel edges joining a pair of vertices.